euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Inside each batch item, an `onBehalfOfAccount` can be specified.
 The `batch` function will determine whether or not `msg.sender` is authorised to perform operations on this account:

-* If `msg.sender` has never before interacted with the CVC, if it shares the first 19 bytes with the `onBehalfOfAccount`, then `onBehalfOfAccount` is considered to be a *sub-account* of `msg.sender` and therefore `msg.sender` is authorised.
-Upon that first interaction with the CVC, `msg.sender` address is stored in CVC's storage as an owner of the group of 256 accounts having the same first 19 bytes.
+* If `msg.sender` has never before interacted with the EVC, if it shares the first 19 bytes with the `onBehalfOfAccount`, then `onBehalfOfAccount` is considered to be a *sub-account* of `msg.sender` and therefore `msg.sender` is authorised.
+Upon that first interaction with the EVC, `msg.sender` address is stored in EVC's storage as an owner of the group of 256 accounts having the same first 19 bytes.
-* If `msg.sender` has interacted with the CVC before and it shares the first 19 bytes with the `onBehalfOfAccount`, its address is supposed to match the one stored in the CVC's storage.
+* If `msg.sender` has interacted with the EVC before and it shares the first 19 bytes with the `onBehalfOfAccount`, its address is supposed to match the one stored in the EVC's storage.
 If it does, then it is authorised.
 * If `msg.sender` has previously been authorized as an [operator](#operators) for the `onBehalfOfAccount`, it is authorised.
-* If the `msg.sender` is the CVC itself, then this must be from a permit and the effective sender is taken from the execution context
+* If the `msg.sender` is the EVC itself, then this must be from a permit and the effective sender is taken from the execution context
 * In all other cases, the batch item is invalid, and the entire batch transaction will fail.

 #### Sub-Accounts

 Sub-accounts allow users access to multiple (up to 256) virtual accounts that are entirely isolated from one another.
 Although multiple separate Ethereum addresses could be used, sub-accounts are often more efficient and convenient because their operations can be grouped together in a batch without setting approvals.

-Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple Credit Vault borrows concurrently.
+Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple Vault borrows concurrently.

-The CVC also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on or off chain.
-This mapping is populated when an address interacts with the CVC for the first time.
+The EVC also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on or off chain.
+This mapping is populated when an address interacts with the EVC for the first time.
 In order to resolve a sub-account, the `getAccountOwner` function should be called with a sub-account address.
-It will either return the account's primary address, or revert with an error if the account has not yet interacted with the CVC.
+It will either return the account's primary address, or revert with an error if the account has not yet interacted with the EVC.

 #### Operators